cavaliercoder/cavaliercoder.github.io/_drafts/boiling_frogs.md

 > Forward leaning organisations need less structure not more.
 You don’t make work faster, better, cheaper or happier by adding more layers of management.

+## Pg.
+13

+> Using the hybrid dynamic model organisations can have multiple operating models co-existing harmoniously within a single enterprise portfolio in an organisation.

+## Pg.
+14

+> Organisations should adopt the general principle that the default starting point is the smallest operating structure possible and only increase the structural complexity as and when it becomes necessary.

+## Pg.
+15

+> Where co-location is not possible, or complexity requires the power of a crowd or networked ecosystem, then communities can be brought together by collaboration technology and open source ways of working.

+> The industry needs to develop a culture of “Customer Obsession” where teams and individuals throughout the organisation understand who their true customers and stakeholders are and work to deliver value to the point of service.

+## Pg.
+16

+> Unfortunately, when badly applied, both approaches [Agile and Lean] can mask the customer proxy problem rather than solve it, further extending the cone of uncertainty and moving delivery risk into the business rather than reducing it.

+> Businesses may feel that they cannot afford for their operational business personnel to be spending a good proportion of their time involved in software development.
+In reality these organisations cannot afford not to spend time ensuring their software investment is directed properly, resulting in real business value.

+> The industry needs less Project and Programme Managers, less plans and documentation, less abstract architecture, less bureaucracy, less process and less structure.

+## Pg.
+17

+> The technology business needs less passive plan followers and more active problem solvers.

+## Pg.
+21

+> Analytical focus can often lead to knowing the cost of everything and the value of nothing.

+## Pg.
+22

+> Less time needs to be spent “learning to plan” and with more time “planning to learn”.

+## Pg.
+23

+> Separate business and technical areas make a collaborative focus on customer business value difficult as everyone thinks various parts of the equation “aren’t their job”.
+This mentality leads to transactional waterfall behaviours, which impede collaboration.

+## Pg.
+24

+> Above all people need to be skilled in collaboration and communication.

+> Today’s organisations need people with a deep understanding of technology, software development and how that can be applied in the context of business strategy and business goals.